 Because occupations involving physical labor dominate the local economy, La Fayette is generally considered to be a blue-collar town.
 47.26% of the La Fayette workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, La Fayette is a city of professionals, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in La Fayette who work in healthcare (14.35%), food service (9.22%), and office and administrative support (6.07%).

-Being a small city, La Fayette does not have a public transit system used by locals to get to and from work.
+La Fayette is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The rate of college-level education in La Fayette is quite a bit lower than the national average among all cities of 21.84%: just 11.26% of people here over 25 have a bachelor's degree or an advanced degree.